 Marvel's Captain Marvel was entirely different – an alien hero who came to Earth as a conqueror before vowing to protect his adopted homeworld.
 And for several years, this version of the character was the only one on shelves – until 1972, when National, now rechristened DC Comics, licensed the original Captain Marvel from Fawcett's owners.

-And so Marvel's Captain Marvel (or Captain Marvels – there have been a few people in the Marvel Universe to use the name) and DC's Captain Marvel coexisted for some time, with DC purchasing Fawcett's heroes outright in the '90s – that is, until the changing landscape of pop culture led to a scenario where, not only did Marvel's Captain Marvel and DC's Shazam! both get their own movies – they actually got them in the same year.
+And so Marvel's Captain Marvel (or Captain Marvels – there have been a few people in the Marvel Universe to use the name, which is the subject of a current story arc in Captain Marvel's monthly series) and DC's Captain Marvel coexisted for some time, with DC purchasing Fawcett's heroes outright in the '90s – that is, until the changing landscape of pop culture led to a scenario where, not only did Marvel's Captain Marvel and DC's Shazam! both get their own movies – they actually got them in the same year.

 Coupled with an ever-evolving media landscape that increasingly ties TV, comic books, and movies together with themes and characters, DC has all but officially eschewed the name 'Captain Marvel' from their books, now referring to their hero solely as Shazam, while Carol Danvers has become the last Captain Marvel standing.